 1. Get to Know Your Local Municipality

-In order to move through the permit process quickly and efficiently you’ll need to have a strong understanding of your local municipality’s requirements and processes.
-The most common permit issues occur when applications aren’t submitted correctly or a project doesn’t comply with local permitting regulations.
+In order to move through the permit process quickly and efficiently, you’ll need to have a strong understanding of your local municipality’s requirements and processes.
+The most common permit issues occur when applications aren’t submitted correctly or a project doesn’t comply with local permitting requirements.
+Each jurisdiction has different requirements, especially in complex locales.

 For example, the Chicago permit process begins by submitting architectural drawings, prepared by a licensed architect, to the permit office.
 However, in New York you must pre-file your application and pay your permitting fee at the Department of Buildings office in your borough before starting a new project.